chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

 - [-] commit: if it fails for hooks, add option keep selection of files (docs/keep-commit-selection/spec.md)
+- [-] feat: Parse pytest node ids in the terminal as links

 ## Completed Tasks (newest first)